 The Midwest might not be the first destination that comes to mind when planning winter ski trips, but there are plenty of places in the area to hit the slopes.
-Most ski areas have a wide variety of runs, making them perfect for all levels of ski enthusiasts.
+Most Midwest ski resorts have a wide variety of runs, making them perfect for all levels of ski enthusiasts.
 The hills may not be as steep as their competitors out West, but they have the perfect conditions for getting kids started on skis and families looking to spend quality time together in the snow.
-This winter, pack your gear and head to some of the best places to ski in the Midwest with kids.
+This winter, pack your ski gear and head to some of the best places to ski in the Midwest with kids.

-Best Places to Ski in the Midwest with Kids
+Where to Ski in the Midwest with Kids

-There’s an eight passenger gondola, along with seven other lift chairs that can transport up to 10,000 riders per hour.
+There’s an eight passenger gondola, along with six other lift chairs that can transport up to 10,000 riders per hour.
 Lutsen has five progressive terrain parks for snowboarding, classes for all levels, and nearby there’s ice climbing, sledding, and cross-country skiing.

-The Lutsen Resort is Minnesota’s oldest resort, founded by Swedish immigrants in 1885, and the entire place exudes Scandinavian charm.
+The Lutsen Ski Resort is Minnesota’s oldest resort, founded by Swedish immigrants in 1885, and the entire place exudes Scandinavian charm.
 Families can stay in the lodge, or at town homes, cabins, or condos nearby.
 The resort offers additional activities like a beach campfire, cross country ski and show shoe tours, and nightly music or meals at the pub.
 It is a quick shuttle from here to Lutsen Mountains.

 Grand Geneva is located just outside Lake Geneva, Wisconsin about an hour from Milwaukee, and 90 minutes from Chicago.
 This is a great place for families with young children to come and learn the basics of skiing and snowboarding.
 The mountain has three lifts, 20 runs and sits on just over 30 acres.
 It has a new six acre terrain park with a dedicated lift.
 The vertical rise here is 211 feet, but that’s perfect for families.